Temporal large-scale intermittency and its impact on the statistics of turbulence: Conclusion

+\backsection[Supplementary material]{ Supplementary movies and computational notebook files are available at \url{https://doi.org/10.1017/jfm.2024.700}.
+The simulations were conducted using our code TurTLE~\citep{LalescuCPC2022}, which is available at \url{https://gitlab.mpcdf.mpg.de/TurTLE/turtle}.
+The post-processing code and the post-processed data can be accessed at \url{https://www.cambridge.org/S0022112024007006/JFM-Notebooks} along with interactive notebooks generating each of the figures in this study.}

 \backsection[Acknowledgements]{ We would like to acknowledge interesting and useful discussions with Maurizio Carbone and Greg A.\ Voth as well as technical support from Cristian C.\ Lalescu.
+We thank the anonymous reviewers for their constructive comments, which helped to improve the manuscript.
 GitHub Copilot was used during code development. }

 \backsection[Funding]{ This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.\ 101001081).